About Our Classes

 Some additional points of note include:

-• To sign up for a free trial class, please go to the booking site, create an account, and book a free trial class.
+• To sign up for a class, please go to the booking site, and create an account.
+You will then be able to book your desired class.

 • Please bring a clean pair of shoes to change into so we can keep the floor of our space clean.
 We recommend lightweight shoes with a flat sole.